 def integers = Stream.from { x++ } using x:1

-We can then create a Stream that is fed from integers
+We can then create a Stream that is fed from integers and returns a Stream of squares:

 def squares = Stream.from integers map { it * it }